kirkshoop/executors-1/wording.md

 The name `execute` denotes an execution customization point.

-When `execute` invokes a free execution function of the same name, overload resolution is performed in a context that includes the declaration `template <class Executor, class Function> void execute(const Executor&, Function) = delete;`.
+When `execute` invokes a free execution function of the same name, overload resolution is performed in a context that includes the declaration `template <class Executor, class Function, class ErrorFunction> void execute(const Executor&, Function, ErrorFunction) = delete;`.
 This context also does not include a declaration of the execution customization point.

 [*Note:* This provision allows execution customization points to invoke the executor's free, non-member execution function of the same name without recursion. *--end note*]

-Whenever `std::execution::execute(E, F)` is a valid expression, that expression satisfies the syntactic requirements for the free execution function `execute(E, F)` with that free execution function's semantics.
+Whenever `std::execution::execute(E, F, EF)` is a valid expression, that expression satisfies the syntactic requirements for the free execution function `execute(E, F, EF)` with that free execution function's semantics.

-The effect of the expression `std::execution::execute(E, F)` for some expressions `E` and `F` is equivalent to:
+The effect of the expression `std::execution::execute(E, F, EF)` for some expressions `E`, `F` and `EF` is equivalent to:

-* If the expression `execute(E, F)` is well-formed, `execute(E, F)`.
+* If the expression `execute(E, F, EF)` is well-formed, `execute(E, F, EF)`.

-* Otherwise, `std::execution::execute(E, F)` is ill-formed.
+* Otherwise, `std::execution::execute(E, F, EF)` is ill-formed.

 ### `bulk_execute`